List of Phineas and Ferb characters: Coltrane

-Minor characters
+Other characters

-There are several characters that reappear as recurring jokes, such as a farmer voiced by Corey Burton and his wife voiced by Jennifer L. Hughes.
-The wife always admonishes her husband for forgetting something before rhetorically asking if he thought that something would fall from the sky, and then it does and sometimes hits her.
+There are several characters that reappear as recurring jokes, such as a farmer, voiced by Corey Burton, and his wife, voiced by Jennifer L. Hughes.
+The wife always admonishes her husband for forgetting something before rhetorically asking if he thought that something would fall from the sky, and then it does and sometimes hits her hard.
 For example, in the episode, "Leave the Busting to Us", the wife says, "I can't believe you bought a bunny farm but forgot to buy any bunnies!
-Did you really think the bunnies would fall from the sky?"
+Did you really think the bunnies would fall from the sky?!"
 A pack of rabbits then falls from the sky and hits her.

 Another minor character is the Giant Floating Baby Head.
 In an interview, Dan Povenmire stated that the head had originated from a storyboard panel that writer Mike Diederich had drawn which director Rob Hughes found hilarious enough to create an entire bit around.
-It first appears in "One Good Scare Ought to Do It!" and has since appeared in several other episode.
+It first appears in "One Good Scare Ought to Do It!" and has since appeared in several other episodes.

-Dr. Doofenshmirtz's mother (Cloris Leachman) has appeared.
+Dr. Doofenshmirtz's mother (voiced by Cloris Leachman) has appeared.
 She refers to Roger being her favorite child and often ignores Heinz.
 Albert (voiced by Diedrich Bader), is Irving's brother who appeared in "Not Phineas and Ferb", "The Doof Side of the Moon", and "Nerds of a Feather".

-Buford's mother (Pamela Adlon) and Baljeet's mother (Meera Syal) have both appeared.
+Buford's mother (voiced by Pamela Adlon) and Baljeet's mother (voiced by Meera Syal) have both appeared.

-"Horse In A Bookcase" is an in-universe music video that features quite literally what the title implies.
-It appears once again ever so briefly in Milo Murphy's Law.
+"Horse in a Bookcase" is an in-universe music video that features the titular character.
+It later briefly appears in Milo Murphy's Law.